mtod92/equpy/paper.md

 # Summary

 Determining the distribution of multiple chemical species at equilibrium for a given system is a common problem that must be routinely addressed by scholars.
 While simple systems consisting of a few species and reactions can be solved manually, most of these problems require the definition and solution of higher-order equations and are intractable without reliable numerical methods, that can be slow and inefficient.
-In this work, we present straightforward Python and MATLAB implementations of the geometric-programming algorithm developed by Thomas Wayne Wall (1984) and we provide clear and easy-to-use scripts and examples for researchers approaching the problem.
-The performance and stability of the algorithm is tested versus out-of-the-box MATLAB numerical solver (*vpasolve*) and the solver available in chempy - one of the most complete open source chemistry packages available to this date - showing a speed-up as high as two orders of magnitudes.
+In this work, we introduce straightforward Python and MATLAB implementations of the geometric-programming algorithm developed by Thomas Wayne Wall (1984) and we provide clear and easy-to-use scripts and examples for researchers approaching the problem.
+The performance and stability of the algorithm is tested versus out-of-the-box MATLAB numerical solver (*vpasolve*) and the solver employed in *chempy* - one of the most complete open source chemistry packages available to this date - showing an execution time reduced by as much as two orders of magnitudes.

 # Statement of need

-`equpy` is a Python package specialized in solving multiple chemical equilibria.
+`equpy` is a package specialized in solving multiple chemical equilibria.
-`equpy` was designed to provide a user-friendly experience for a class-based implementations of the algorithm developed by Thomas Wayne Wall to handle the solution of mixed linear/non-linear systems of equations describing the simultaneous equilibration of multiple species reacting in a close system. `equpy` relies
+`equpy` was designed to provide a user-friendly experience for a modern implementations of the algorithm developed by Thomas Wayne Wall to handle the solution of mixed linear/non-linear systems of equations describing the simultaneous equilibration of multiple species reacting in a close system. `equpy` relies